 (WordPress – session expired notice)

-If you get logged out, WordPress remembers where you were.
-Log in again and continue working from where you left off …
+If you get logged out, WordPress remembers where you were, so if you login again, you can continue working from where you left off …

-WordPress also warns you if the backup of the post you are currently looking at is not the same as the version displayed in the editor and gives you the opportunity to restore your autosaved version.
+WordPress also warns you if the backup of the post you are currently working on is different from the version displayed in the content editor and gives you the opportunity to restore the autosaved backup.

 (’The backup of this post in your browser is different from the version below.
 Restore the backup.’ notice)

-Your post will be recovered and restored successfully from your browser backup …
+Your content will be recovered from your browser backup …

 Content Recovery – Loss Of Internet Connection